ldgabbay/jwplayer/fl5/doc/publishers/mediaformats.rst

 Media Support
 =============

-This page lists all media file formats the JW Player supports: video, sound, images and Youtube clips.
+This document lists all media file formats the JW Player supports: video, sound, images and Youtube clips.

 Single media files can be grouped using :ref:`playlists <playlistformats>` and streamed over :ref:`http <httpstreaming>` or :ref:`rtmp <rtmpstreaming>` instead of downloaded.
 Both options do not change the set of supported media formats.